hsiponen/Tapsa/README.md

 # Tapsa - bot for Lync/SfB (PowerShell script)

 Tapsa is a Skype for Business / Lync -chatbot capable of running powershell functions.
 The bot is just a powershell script.
 Not an executable application.
+Based on the bot by [salakar](https://salakar.wordpress.com/2014/06/23/powershell-lync-bot/)

 ![gif](/gif/lunch.gif)